JeremyDudet/llm-crud/README.md

     Task: Handle edge cases, ensure valid inputs, and prevent issues like incorrect stock levels or unauthorized actions.

 11. Authentication and Authorization Service
+    Voice passphrase.
     Function: Manages user logins and permissions for different actions within the system.
     Technology: OAuth, JWT (JSON Web Tokens), or session-based authentication.
     Task: Ensure that only authorized users can make inventory changes or query the system.

+Just downloaded the app.
+Onboarding and tutorail.
+The user is introduced with a voice guided tutorial.
+The user creates an account through email and password which is verified by email.
+The user is asked to setup their business profile through voice commands.
+Initial inventory setup - the app asks the user to start adding inventory items one by one.

+Voice activated inventory entry.
+The user speaks item details, like name quantity and category.
+Ongoing inventory maangement.
+Voice queries and reports.

+Once the inital setup is complete, the user can update their inventory through voice commands.
+What's the matter?

+Streaming ASR (Automatic Speech Recognition).
+You need websockets.
+The client, captures the audio and sends the audio to the server.
+The ASR Low latency server.
+NLP to
+Real-time TTS.

+Client - websocket - server.

+VAD - Voice Activity Detection.

+1. continous listening through the listening, buffering so that it includes the whole utterance.
+2. Start recording the buffered audio to start recording the beginning of the speech.
+3. By implementing VAD with buffering and recording the buffering means that a small audio